If you love caramel apples, this moist and delicious gluten free caramel apple cake will become your favorite apple recipe.

 If you look closely at the egg photo above, you can see the tiny vanilla beans in this vanilla paste.
 You will LOVE Rodelle’s Vanilla Paste because it adds so much real vanilla taste, with no alcohol aftertaste!

-I can’t tell you enough how much I LOVE this vanilla bean paste.
+I can’t tell you enough how much I LOVE this high quality vanilla bean paste.

 - 8×8 baking dish.
 I love this pan because it is the perfect size for so many baked items I make.